Brijesh Shaijal: Loving the traditional, exploring the modern

 Inception of WAT:

-Explaining further Brijesh adds, “With WAT one can travel to places of modern architecture, and unexplored places.
-A well-planned experience of contemporary architecture through city walks, culture trails and academic discussions are organized with a team of experienced architects, historians, and academicians.
-WAT is also is supported by the World Architecture Festival (WAF) the annual festival and awards ceremony for the architecture industry dedicated to celebrating and sharing architectural excellence from across the globe.”
+“With WAT, one can travel to places of modern architecture, and unexplored places.
+A well-planned experience of contemporary architecture through city walks, culture trails and academic discussions are organised with a team of experienced architects, historians, and academicians.
+WAT is also is supported by the World Architecture Festival (WAF), the annual festival and awards ceremony for the architecture industry dedicated to celebrating and sharing architectural excellence from across the globe.”

 Impact of technology:

 Sensitive to the changes taking place in the dynamic world of architecture and interior design, Brijesh is quick to acknowledge the way technology is shaping this profession.
 “Technology is changing architecture.
 The world of computational design means architects are now pursuing new frontiers where architecture can be generated through the writing of algorithms and software,” he says.
-He also points out how Indian architectural style is evolving to suit the needs of a new, technologically-aware India.
-“Changing lifestyles of contemporary Indian society and the 24/7 work patterns of IT companies make the country a truly global participant that is increasingly demanding innovation of new notions of space.
+He also points out how Indian architectural style is evolving to suit the needs of a new, technologically-aware nation.
+“Changing lifestyles of contemporary Indian society and the 24/7 work patterns of IT companies make the country a truly global participant that is increasingly demanding innovation of public and private spaces.
 There is a definite rewriting of Indian architecture,” he adds.

-The architect with a difference feels that the future of Indian architecture is bright.
+The architect feels that the future of Indian architecture is bright.
 “We have some really talented young architects to look out for like Ar.
 Hamid, Ar.
 Hafeez, Ar.
 Jack Chandy , Ar.
-Jills and Soumya, among others,” he adds.
+Jills and Soumya, among others.”

 Brijesh is disarmingly dismissive about the fanfare that follows him.
-“My involvement at the grass root level of various organizations has helped me arrange discussions or somewhat initiate movements for various issues that we face today.
-This has led to huge participation with the academia.
-I love students .To groom them, I believe you should catch them young, and watch them grow.
-I am grateful for their support,” he signs off.
+“My involvement at the grass root level of various organizations has helped me arrange discussions or initiate movements for various issues that we face today.
+This has led to my participation with the academia.
+I love teaching and grooming students to be better architects.
+I believe you should catch aspiring architects young, and watch them grow.
+I am grateful for their support,” he says.